-With our goal of maintaining or modestly increasing enrollment in the next few years, it will be necessary to have the classrooms and other instructional space in the Lyons building updated and technologically upgraded to attract these students.
-Our strategic plan calls for Excellent Facilities and Infrastructure as well as Efficient Use of Technology - the renovation of this building is critical in upholding these conditions we have identified as necessary for student success at SMC.
+With our goal of increasing enrollment in the next few years, it will be necessary to have the classrooms and other instructional space in the Lyons Building updated and technologically upgraded to attract these students.
+Our strategic plan identifies Facility Utilization and Purposeful Academic Programs - the renovation of the academic core of this building is critical in pursuing these strategies that we have identified as necessary for student success at SMC.